 No, never.

-7. Which word is better for SEO writing?
+7. Which word is better for Content writing?

 Use the correct word based on meaning, not popularity.